The importance of a reliable AML audit trail in banking

 A quick turnaround is imperative to a bank if required to prove what they have done, and that they have followed the correct procedure, when regulators come calling.
 An automated audit trail leaves them able to access information quickly and easily, all while safe in the knowledge that any evidence examined is complete, accurate and up to date.

 This more efficient way of working also means that fewer people will be required to pitch in on the task of compiling information for regulators.
-As a result, more employees will be able to carry on with business as usual, spending their time completing other daily tasks, such as onboarding more clients, and minimising the impact on overall productivity.
+As a result, more employees will be able to carry on with business as usual, spending their time completing other daily tasks, such as onboarding more clients, and minimizing the impact on overall productivity.

 It also should be said that, when faced with determining possible sanctions, a regulator is more likely to act more favourably towards a bank if they can show that they are working to a tight turnaround time and completing thorough processes, while doing everything possible to determine customer risk consistently across the board.